 The Burns Halperin Report

 Museums have said time and again that they want to diversify their programs.
 But for a long time, progress was only measured anecdotally—an exhibition here, a press release there.
-That’s why, three years ago, we decided to crunch the numbers ourselves to find out exactly how much progress museums have been making in building programs that tell the stories of their own communities.
+That’s why, in 2018, we decided to crunch the numbers ourselves to find out exactly how much progress museums have been making in building programs that tell the stories of their own communities.
 In 2018, we examined the presence of African American artists in 30 US museums and the international art market over the previous decade; in 2019, we similarly examined the presence of female-identifying artists.
 In both cases we found that—often to their own surprise—museums were failing to meet the moment.
 Based on American demographics, the findings were each a fifth of what they should be.

-Our new report is now live.
+Our most recent report is now live.